hydephp/develop/docs/digging-deeper/collections.md

 We start by setting up our directory structure.
 We will create a `testimonials` subdirectory, which will be the collection name.

-In it we will place Markdown files.
+In it, we will place Markdown files.
 Each file will be a testimonial.
 The Markdown will be parsed into a `MarkdownDocument` object which parses any optional YAML front matter.

 Here is the sample Markdown we will use: